 It's coming home…

-As the men's England football team prepare for their first World Cup semi-final in 28 years, we look back on some of our past material considering the mental side of the game (plus some external links).
+Update: This collection was originally posted in 2018 as the men's England football team prepared for their first World Cup semi-final in 28 years.
+We looked back on some of our past material considering the mental side of the game (plus some external links).

 Penalty shootouts – it's not a lottery!